 We publish traditional articles, but also cultivate work in a variety of formats not traditionally published in academic journals: for example, glossaries of terms, annotated bibliographies, slide shows, interviews, podcasts, videos, questions for debate and discussion, polemical essays and provocations, translations, presentations and discussions of key primary sources.
 We welcome ideas for other formats.

 Separately we solicit announcements for relevant events and publications in our field.
 If you would like to submit an announcement please send an email to announcements [at] we-aggregate.org

 How to Submit

-Please send your submission, via email, to the editor of the umbrella you feel is most relevant to your work.
+Please send inquiries about projects, via email, to the editor of the umbrella you feel is most relevant to your work.
 If you are unsure, or your work doesn’t seem to fit into one of these umbrellas, simply submit to open [at] we-aggregate.org.

 - Discipline (Timothy Hyde and Lucia Allais: discipline [at] we-aggregate.org